 If you need glasses for only one eye, don't worry — you won't be prescribed a monocle.
 Eye doctors commonly prescribe specs with differing prescription lenses.
 The glasses you will get will depend entirely on the type of problem you're facing.
 So if you have a refractive error in one eye, one lens will correct the affected eye while the other lens will be suited to the second eye.

-Visit Switalski Eye Care in Plano today for an eye evaluation and, if needed, a customized pair of glasses with differing prescriptions for an enhanced quality of life.
+Visit Switalski Eye Care in East Plano today for an eye evaluation and, if needed, a customized pair of glasses with differing prescriptions for an enhanced quality of life.